About the Pre Configurator

 The Clearance is the distance between two parts or components.

-- The Aisle: Load to Load is the distance between one row to another.
+- Aisle: Load to Load is the distance between one row to another.

-- The Flue Space: Load to Load is the depth of the Flue Gap.
+- Flue Space: Load to Load is the depth of the Flue Gap.

-- The Beam: Frame/Load to Load is the distance between the Unit Load and the Frame.
+- Beam: Frame/Load to Load is the distance between the Unit Load and the Frame.

-- The Load to Beam is the distance between a Unit Load and the Beam above it.
+- Load to Beam is the distance between a Unit Load and the Beam above it.

 Compartment and Bay

-A Compartment is a space where pallets are stored and consists of the horizontal (beam) and vertical (upright) components.
+A Compartment is a space where pallets are stored and consist of the horizontal (beam) and vertical (upright) components.
 A Bay is a set of stacked Compartments between two uprights.

 Frame